nhsx/ELM4PSIR/model_card.md

 ### Out-of-Scope Use Cases

 This model is not suitable to provide privacy guarantees in a production environment.

-{DETAIL KNOWN CASES WHERE PRIVACY IS NOT GUARENTEED}

 ## Training Data